Podium-1909-GH/Podium/README.md

 ## Our Tech Stack
 - Frontend
   - Javascript
-  - React
-  - Redux
+  - React-Redux
   - D3
+  - Web Speech API
   - Material-UI
 - Backend
   - Node
   - Express
   - Sequelize
   - postgreSQL
+  - sentiment(npm)

+## Try it Out

+*Let Podium be your coach*

-Check out Podium at <https://podium--app.herokuapp.com/>
+Try it for yourself at <https://podium--app.herokuapp.com/>